asesay13/asesay13-pep-spring-project/README.md

 - If the registration is not successful due to a duplicate username, the response status should be 409.
 (Conflict)
 - If the registration is not successful for some other reason, the response status should be 400.
 (Client error)

-## 2: Our API should be able to process User logins.
+## 2: API should be able to process User logins.

 As a user, I should be able to verify my login on the endpoint POST localhost:8080/login.
 The request body will contain a JSON representation of an Account.